National frameworks, documents for their implementation, and entry points to address domestic violence are shown here.

 In Finland, there is no specific offence of domestic violence.
-However, different forms of physical violence are criminalized in the Criminal Code 39/1889, e.g. assault, killing, homicide, murder, negligent bodily injury, negligent homicide, imperilment, endangerment of health and abandonment.
+However, different forms of physical violence are criminalised in the Criminal Code 39/1889, e.g., assault, killing, homicide, murder, negligent bodily injury, negligent homicide, imperilment, endangerment of health and abandonment.

 Psychological violence is not a specific offence.
-However, if psychological violence has caused the victim physical injuries or mental health issues, psychological violence can be prosecuted as an ‘assault’ in the court.
-Yet, this is not very common since the negative consequences of psychological violence towards one’s physical health are difficult to prove in the court.
-Though, some illegal acts that may be used as tools of psychological violence are criminalized, e.g. dissemination of information, violating personal privacy, menace, stalking, coercion, defamation and invasion of domestic premises.
+However, if psychological violence has caused the victim physical injuries or mental health issues, psychological violence can be prosecuted as an ‘assault’ in court.
+Yet, this is not very common since the negative consequences of psychological violence towards one’s physical health are difficult to prove in court, though some illegal acts that may be used as tools of psychological violence are criminalised, e.g., dissemination of information, violating personal privacy, menace, stalking, coercion, defamation, and invasion of domestic premises.

-Coercive control is not a specific offence in the Criminal Code but some forms of coercive behaviour e.g. eavesdropping, illicit observation, deprivation of personal liberty are criminalized.
+Coercive control is not a specific offence in the Criminal Code but some forms of coercive behaviour, e.g., eavesdropping, illicit observation, deprivation of personal liberty, are criminalised.

-Economic violence is not a specific offence but such acts as fraud, extortion and identity theft are criminalized.
+Economic violence is not a specific offence but such acts as fraud, extortion and identity theft are criminalised.

-It is important to understand that many forms of domestic violence are not offences recognized as criminal offences.
-Some forms of violence, e.g. oppression, are difficult to prove in court, some may be word against word cases, e.g. psychological violence.
-This does not mean that the police should not collect information of the non-criminalized acts of domestic violence or should disregard cases that are difficult to prove in court.
+It is important to understand that many forms of domestic violence are not recognised as criminal offences.
+Some forms of violence, e.g., oppression, are difficult to prove in court, some may be word against word cases, e.g., psychological violence.
+This does not mean that the police should not collect information of the non-criminalised acts of domestic violence or should disregard cases that are difficult to prove in court.
 Active intervention and prevention of domestic violence require the police to identify all the forms of violence in order to manage the sources of domestic violence risks.
-This work cannot be done by police alone, but in cooperation with social and health care sector and relevant NGOs .
+This work cannot be done by the police alone, but only in cooperation with social and health care sector and relevant NGOs .

 Source: Criminal Code of Finland.
 Translation from Finnish.
 Retrieved from https://www.finlex.fi/fi/laki/kaannokset/1889/en18890039.pdf